armada-ths/old.armada.nu/content/exhibitor_info.md

 #### How do we register for the THS ARMADA Virtual Career Fair?

-Anyone can sign up to this year’s fair since we have not got a limit of space.
+Anyone can sign up to this year’s fair since space is unlimited.
 To register you go to [register.armada.nu](https://register.armada.nu) and login.

 #### Can my company get more exposure during the fair?